codesnacks/svelte-tic-tac-toe/tutorial.md

 tldr: This is a tutorial that explains the basics of Svelte by building a simple Tic Tac Toe game.
-You can find the [demo](TODO) or [clone the repo](TODO) if you're just interested in the final application.
+You can find the [demo](TODO) or [clone the repo](https://github.com/codesnacks/svelte-tic-tac-toe) if you're just interested in the final application.

 Let's jump right into it:

+### Setup

 ```
 npx degit sveltejs/template svelte-tic-tac-toe